tdeprelle/workflow_and_installs/dual_boot/README.md

-### Dual boot from Windows 10 to Windows 10 + Ubuntu 16.04
+##### Dual boot from Windows 10 to Windows 10 + Ubuntu 16.04

 This guide describe how to set up a dual boot on a windows 10 machine, with ubuntu 16.04 installed.
-It worked for me on 15-02-17 but I only tried it once.
+It worked for me on 15-02-17 but I only tried it *once*.

 ### Step 1: Prepare Windows Machine for Dual-Boot
-1. You need to log in with an account which has administrative rights.
+1. You need to log in with an account which has **administrative rights**.
 Then open a terminal (admin).

-Start Menu -> Command Prompt (Admin)
+**Start Menu -> Command Prompt (Admin)**

 2. Now we want to partition the disk to create some space for linux.
-There are two ways to do this.
-One is to use the disk management provided by Windows, but it has limitations I will discuss.
+There are *two ways* to do this.
+One is to use the Disk Management provided by Windows, but it has limitations I will discuss.
 The other is to use Active@ Partition Manager.

-  * Windows Disk Management
+  * **Windows Disk Management**

     - Open it in the terminal with :